FairMask: Better Fairness via Model-based Rebalancing of Protected Attributes: Results

-\begin{blockquote} \textbf{RQ4}: Is xFAIR more scalable than Fair-SMOTE in terms of runtime complexity? \end{blockquote} xFAIR is built upon design choices that avoid synthetic data generation.
-This not also avoids the potential risk of introducing noise but also makes the whole framework more light-weighted.
-Table~\ref{fig:result-rq4} presents the runtime of xFAIR as compared to that of Fair-SMOTE on every dataset.
+\begin{blockquote} \textbf{RQ3}: Is FairMask more scalable than Fair-SMOTE in terms of runtime complexity? \end{blockquote} FairMask is built upon design choices that avoid synthetic data generation.
+This not only avoids the potential risk of introducing noise but also makes the whole framework more light-weighted.
+Figure~\ref{fig:result-rq4} presents the runtime of FairMask as compared to that of Fair-SMOTE on every dataset.
 While the datasets are sorted by their sizes, we do not see a proportional relationship between the size and runtime in either method.
 This could be because the runtime of the model is also influenced by the dimensionality of the training space.
 Moreover, since Fair-SMOTE requires generating additional data, its runtime also depends on the extent of data imbalance: In cases where the data distribution is severely imbalanced, more synthetic data are required.
-Nevertheless, despite the variables described above, we can still observe apparent domination that xFAIR runs constantly faster than Fair-SMOTE, which aligns with our design expectation.
-Thus, our answer to RQ4 is {\bf xFAIR has a significantly shorter runtime, and therefore more scalable than Fair-SMOTE.}
+Nevertheless, despite the variables described above, we can still observe apparent domination that FairMask runs constantly faster than Fair-SMOTE, which aligns with our design expectation.
+Thus, our answer to RQ3 is {\bf FairMask has a significantly shorter runtime, and therefore more scalable than Fair-SMOTE.}

+\begin{blockquote} \textbf{RQ4}: Can FairMask handle multiple protected attributes? \end{blockquote} While under-represented in past research, it is a possible case scenario that a dataset contains more than one protected attributes in a dataset (just like Adult and Compas datasets).
+Fortunately, our design choices of FairMask makes itself extremely easy to be applied to cases with more than one protected attribute.

+To examine the effectiveness of FairMask, we conducted experiments on the Adult and Compas datasets, both of which contain two protected attributes: race and sex.
+Following our framework described in \ref{fig:frame}, we now need to build two extrapolation models for the two protected attributes respectively.
+After that, we will drop both protected attributes from the test data.
+Since Fair-SMOTE is the only benchmark in this paper that is capable of handling multiple protected attributes, we only compare our approach against it.
+As shown in Table~\ref{tab:result2}, compared to the default benchmark, FairMask can improve fairness in both protected attributes simultaneously while maintaining the predictive performance.
+When compared against Fair-SMOTE, FairMask still display better fairness while making less harm to performance.

+It is also noteworthy that Fair-SMOTE uses the over-sampling tactic to reduce bias (in order to achieve balance among different combinations of protected and target attributes).
+Consequentially, the number of samples needed to over-sample explodes exponentially as the dimensionality of protected attributes increases, resulting in larger runtime complexity.
+FairMask, on the other hand, avoids this obstacle by introducing an extrapolation model rather than over-sampling the data. \BLACK In general, our answer to RQ4 is {\bf FairMask shows effectiveness in bias mitigation when handling multiple protected attributes simultaneously.}